akeneo/pim-api-docs/content/concepts/asset-manager.md

 Let's take an example to make it much clearer.

 Say we have a `packshots` asset family.
 In its structure, it has 2 media file attributes:
-- the `main_image` attribute in which is stored the main image of your packshot,
+- the `main_image` attribute in which the main image of your packshot is stored,
 - the `thumbnail` attribute in which you want a smaller version of the main image, stored in `main_image`.

-The PIM can automatically generate the thumbnail version of your main image for you, and this, thanks to the definition of a transformation!
+The PIM can automatically generate the thumbnail version of your main image for you, and this is all thanks to the definition of a transformation!

 ![Asset transformation example](/img/beta/asset-transformation.svg)